alma765/reddit-to-twitter/README.md

 ### Configuration Options

 - `reddit`: Reddit API credentials
+- `telegram`: Telegram API credentials and channel configuration (optional)
+  - `api_id`: Your Telegram API ID
+  - `api_hash`: Your Telegram API hash
+  - `phone`: Your phone number in international format (e.g., +12345678901)
+  - `channels`: List of Telegram channels to fetch videos from
+    - `name`: A name for the channel (for reference)
+    - `username`: The username or ID of the channel
 - `twitter_accounts`: List of Twitter accounts to post to
 - `subreddits`: List of subreddits to fetch videos from
 - `posts_per_subreddit`: Number of posts to check per subreddit
+- `messages_per_channel`: Number of messages to check per Telegram channel
 - `include_text_content`: Whether to include the post's text content in tweets (true/false)
 - `download_dir`: Directory to store downloaded videos
 - `schedule`: Scheduling configuration